What is SFTR? A Whirlwind Tour of the 3 Limbs

 - The Commission is empowered to modify SFTR’s scope[xiv] for an indeterminate period of time.[xv]
 However, this may be revoked at any time by the European Parliament or by the Council.[xvi]

 This excerpt was taken from Seb Malik’s SFTR: A Survival Guide.
 Seb Malik is a bestselling author and leading financial regulation expert based in London.
+It is copyrighted material reproduced with permission.

 Find out more.
 Seb delivers SFTR training to leading corporations.
-Please view our certified training course here.
+Please view our certified training course here

 [i] (Commission, 19.10.2017) p.7